 - 1. ZTV can be closed and restarted without problems. - 2.
-Restarting the XCAM terminal requires a full NIHTS_Startup reboot.
+Restarting the NIHTS GUI (XCAM terminal) requires a full NIHTS_Startup reboot.
 See Section 2 for restart instructions. - 3.
-Every time you restart XCAM, you must take a test image on both the slit camera and NIHTS before running any scripts.
+Every time you restart NIHTS, you must take a test image on both the slit camera and NIHTS before running any scripts.
 See Section 2d. - 4.
 Starting before UT turnover in ZTV, requires you to restart ZTV because the date directory changes at turnover.
 Terminal→New Window→ ZTV.
 Here you would also need to take test images on both the slit viewing camera and NIHTS.
 See Section 2. - 5.
-When starting up XCAM, if an ipython environment is not active in the XCAM terminal window, try restarting XCAM.
+If a nod script fails partway through but the GUI environment is still active, then you will need to re-Home your target in ZTV and NIHTS.
+See Section 4.5.
+If the failed script quits the GUI and terminal environment, you need to do a NIHTS restart.
 See Section 2. - 6.
-If a nod script fails partway through but the ipython environment is still active, then you will need to re-Home your target in ZTV and on the XCAM command line.
-If the failed script backs out of ipython, you need to do an XCAM restart.
+The two environments ZTV and NIHTS can get confused and have different values for the current telescope pointing.
+Correct this by sending the target to Home in the ZTV window and forcing the current target point to equal Home in NIHTS by clicking [Target is at HOME].
 See Section 4.5. - 7.
-The two environments ZTV and XCAM can get confused and have different values for the current telescope pointing (tcs.current_target_pt).
-Correct this by sending the target to Home in the ZTV window and forcing the current target point to equal Home on the XCAM command line.
-See Section 4.5. - > tcs.current_target_pt = tcs.home_pt - 8.
 If you get images of zero value (i.e. they show up all black with no data in them), you will need to restart LOIS and re-initialize in the LOUI.
 This is a symptom of an instrument controller crash (instrument LEDs are in a two-light state) which requires reestablishing connection with the instrument through a LOIS restart.
 LOIS can be restarted within restarting the LOUI.
-See 2. - 9.
+See 2. - 8.
 If you see the error "missing tcsStatus and/or tcsTelemetry or unable to figure out posang, so no move sent", try to resend your target.
 Otherwise, check the broker status.